Australia's booming aged-care sector set for unprecedented shakeup

 Industry leaders said more than a quarter of Australia's 1,200 aged-care operators would be swallowed up in three years, with about 10 corporate players poised to control half the market.

-As it stands now, the biggest operator, unlisted British United Provident Association Ltd [BUPAL.UL], has just 3 percent share.
+As it stands now, the biggest operator, unlisted British United Provident Association Ltd, has just 3 percent share.
 Regis has 2.5 percent.
-Other major players include the first operator to list, Macquarie's Japara Healthcare Ltd (JHC.AX), and Quadrant's soon-to-list Estia Health.
+Other major players include the first operator to list, Macquarie's Japara Healthcare Ltd , and Quadrant's soon-to-list Estia Health.

 AT WHAT COST?